stacks-network/docs/src/pages/authentication/building-todo-app.md

 This app highlights the following platform functionality:

-- Generate Secret Key with associated Stacks username to authenticate app
+- Generate Secret Key with associated BNS username to authenticate app
 - Add, edit and delete encrypted app data with Gaia
 - Decrypt data on Gaia for public sharing by URL
 - Unauthenticate and re-authenticate app with Secret Key